whoot/wordlist/README.md

 Also did the following:

  - removed/adjusted entries with , [ ] ! * % ../ < > ? } sex porn .gif .jpg .bmp .rss logout
- - removed entries with company reference (ebay youtube yahoo ikea amazon ip-addresses)
+ - removed entries with company reference (ebay, youtube, yahoo, ikea, amazon, ip-addresses)
- - removed entries with old version numbers (phpmyadmin, typo3, ...)
+ - removed entries with version numbers
  - removed some non-sense entries
  - removed leading /
  - added / at the end of a directory